finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

 Again we are assuming that the content of the dataset can be sent as single blob in one message.
-(An equivalent client-streaming method, :meth:`updateDataset()<trac.api.TracDataApi.createDataset>`, is available in the platform API but not currently supported over gRPC-Web).
+(An equivalent client-streaming method, :meth:`updateDataset()<tracdap.api.TracDataApi.createDataset>`, is available in the platform API but not currently supported over gRPC-Web).

-The method returns the ID for the updated version of the dataset as a :class:`TagHeader<trac.metadata.TagHeader>`.
+The method returns the ID for the updated version of the dataset as a :class:`TagHeader<tracdap.metadata.TagHeader>`.